 You have the right to demand a discrimination-free workplace.
 Yet, employers sometimes use intimidation tactics or attempt to discharge a worker who complains about unfair employment practices – an illegal practice.
 The law contains anti-retaliation provisions to protect the rights of whistleblowers who report discrimination, participate in an EEOC investigation or take legal action.

 In order to be successful, discrimination and harassment claims must usually be well-documented.
-You can learn more by visiting our page on documenting your employment law case.

 Learn More About Your Rights To A Discrimination-Free Workplace